parsecsv/csv-spec/README.md

     responsibility to type cast input CSV data.

     If type casting is required, it is be up to the developer using a specific CSV library to ensure types are correctly dealt with.
-For example:

     Input JSON: